 Plan your forage supply for summer grazing

-Pasture is the primary source of forage for organic dairies, and organic livestock production regulations require a minimum of 120 days grazing per animal.
-In the northern U.S., this requirement is typically met by a May to October grazing season, and profitability depends on pastures that provide a season-long supply of high quality forage.
+Pasture is the primary source of forage for organic dairies, and organic livestock production regulations require a minimum of 120 grazing days per animal.

 Nine Minnesota grazing dairy farms were monitored in a study that measured monthly changes in the forage quality of pastures over a two-year period.
-Farms were from a wide geographical area across Minnesota and represented a range in herd size, pasture size, and pasture management.
+Farms covered a wide geographical area across Minnesota, and represented a range of herd sizes, pasture sizes and pasture management strategies.

 |Time||Dry matter||Crude protein||NDF|

-Pasture forage quality changes across the grazing season; therefore, a producer should test forage quality throughout the grazing season to determine whether livestock may need to be supplemented or pastures need to be renovated to improve the forage quality.
-Producers should supply livestock with consistent forage quality from the pasture.
-Knowing the quality of forage in pasture will help determine grazing management of livestock.
+Pasture forage quality changes across the grazing season.
+This is why you should test forage quality throughout the grazing season, to determine if you need to supplement livestock or renovate pastures to improve the forage quality.

 Monoculture vs. diversity